bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 just had cursory knowledge of a lot of the services that Cloudflare provides.
 I have to say it was super easy to get setup considering my limited knowledge.

-Workers was easy enough to get working having a in-browser IDE to play around with.
+Workers was easy enough to get working having an in-browser IDE to play around with.
 It took a bit more setup to get a local version working (in VSCode) that could deploy with a command but not that much more work with the documentation and tutorials.
 The ability to easily connect to R2 object store was also quite